 How to Make Friends in College

 Learning how to make friends can seem really scary and completely overwhelming, especially if you’re learning to do so while living in a new city or country.
-I moved from a tiny village in eastern Oregon, U.S.A. to the big city of Portland for college.
-So not only was it a brand new city but a new school, new classes and new teachers.
+I moved from a tiny village in eastern Oregon, US, to the big city of Portland for college.
+So not only was it a brand new city but a new school, new classes, and new teachers.
 It's a daunting task for anyone.

 Nonetheless, college actually provides one of the best opportunities to make new friends!
 You’re in a small environment with others your age, you have the opportunity to join groups, or you can even strike up a convo with your desk mate.
 When you’re lucky enough to find the right people, college friends can end up lasting a lifetime.
-To help you learn how to make friends in college, we’ve out together these five tips.
+To help you learn how to make friends in college, we’ve put together these five tips.

 5 Tips for Making Friends in College

 #1: Try making friends online - then meet in person

 If you’re more of an introvert, going up to someone new and laying it all out directly by saying: “Hey, let’s be friends” may sound insane.
 To ease into it, opt to find new friends online and taking the relationship from app to IRL.